Realmvls/learngit/readme.txt

-git is a tributed version control system git is free software
+git is a version control system. git is free software.